intuition-dev/mbMobile/README.md

 There are many example apps, and shipped templates include include: an CMS module, a watcher, SPA, Blog, Website, Slides, Dashboard, CRUD, PWA, Electron, Hybrid mobile apps, server-less via AWS | GCP FireStore, RIOTjs, Ads and more.

-MetaBakesupports CSS classes in Markdown, plus, because it uses Pug - it can also do any HTML layout.
-But MetaBakeis not static only - it fully supports and has examples, shipped apps, and docs for dynamic and even mobile apps.
+MetaBake supports CSS classes in Markdown, plus, because it uses Pug - it can also do any HTML layout.
+But MetaBake is not static only - it fully supports and has examples, shipped apps, and docs for dynamic and even mobile apps.

 Primary focus is high development productivity (via "low-code") and being easy to adopt.
 It is also fully flexible to build any web-app in any directory tree structure you like; anc use any CSS/SASS framework you like.
 Of course it is server-less, and it uses AWS S3 or GCP FireStore.